leormrosa/leormrosa/README.md

 - 👋 Hi, I’m @leormrosa
-- 👀 I’m interested in ways progress as a programmer
+- 👀 I’m interested learning programming skills and technology systems
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently learning from CS50
+- 💾 I have coded in C, C++, Python, SQL, HTML, CSS and Java
-- 💞️ I’m looking to collaborate on web and game projects
+- 💞️ I’m looking to collaborate on voice, web and game projects
 - 📫  You can reach me at brasilcitron@gmail.com

 <!---